Mike Rogers (Alabama politician): 118th Congress (2023–2025)

 In April 2023, as chair of the U.S. House Armed Services Committee, Rogers delivered statements urging advancement of the Next Generation Interceptor (NGI) missile program in support of Taiwan against the Chinese Communist Party.
 1819 News published a report showing that Lockheed Martin, which is competing for the contract to build the NGI missiles, is Rogers's largest campaign contributor.
 Rogers has a history of advocating for arms development under Lockheed Martin, including similar comments from January 2023 for Lockheed artillery weapons to be supplied to Ukraine.
 He never served in the military.

 During the October 2023 Speaker of the United States House of Representatives election, after the removal of Kevin McCarthy as speaker, Rogers called those who had supported McCarthy's ouster "traitors" and accused them of "paralyzing" the House of Representatives.
 Rogers initially refused to support Jim Jordan for Speaker of the House, even after he had been nominated by Republicans for the speakership.
 Rogers told reporters that he was willing to compromise with House Minority Leader Hakeem Jeffries to nominate a bipartisan moderate speaker instead of Jordan.
 Rogers' comments were met with scrutiny by conservative colleagues, including Senator Mike Lee from Utah and former U.S. representative Mo Brooks from Alabama.
 Additionally, members of the Alabama Republican Party state executive committee, including members from the third district, threatened to file a challenge against Rogers' ballot access in the 2024 election.
 On October 16, 2023, Rogers issued a statement endorsing Jordan for Speaker of the House, reversing his position and establishing his support for Jordan.
 In the statement, Rogers said that he had "always been a team player" and would support the Republican conference's decision on the speakership.

 Upon Trump's 2024 re-election to a non-consecutive term as president, Rogers was reportedly contacted by Trump's transition team as a potential nominee for Secretary of Defense.

+In December 2025, while chair of the House Armed Services Committee, Rogers said there was no need to further investigate the second strike by the Donald Trump administration on the survivors of an initial strike on an alleged drug running vessel.